abdullahcdkee/Evolutionary_Algorithm/README.md

-# Evolutionary_Algorithm
+# Evolutionary_Algorithms
 The repository contains the solutions to Assignment 1 of the Computational Intelligence course by Dr. Saleha Raza taught at Habib University.

+## Part 1

+Two different benchmark problems are solved using genetic algorithms.
+These are

+* Travelling Salesman Problem
+* Knapsack Problem

+## Part 2

-The assignment is in two parts.
-Part 1 deals with coding the solution to the travelling salesman problem and the knapsack problem using evolutionary algorithms.
-Part 2 deals with evolutionary art and attempts to use polygons to recreate famous images like the Mona Lisa.
+Genetic algorithms were used in an attempt to simulate evolutionary art.
+The goal was to use polygons to recreate famous images like the Mona Lisa.
+The attempt was inspired from the famous [Roger Johannson post relating genetic programming.](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/)